Patrons must abide by the following use policies as set forth by EVMS and Brickell Library:

 All public clients are required to present Circulation staff with a valid government, school or employer issued picture ID.
 No exceptions will be made.

 OPAC workstations are only available during the hours that the library circulation desk is staffed.
-OPAC stations automatically shut down 30 minutes before the end of the library’s staffed hours.
+OPAC stations must be shut down 30 minutes before the end of the library’s staffed hours.

 OPAC workstations are to be used only for biomedical or healthcare-related research.
 All other uses are strictly prohibited.
 Accessible biomedical and healthcare-related internet sites are determined in conjunction with the Network Information Center.